epam/road-ios-framework/Documents/CodingConventions.md

 1. Use `#pragma mark` declarations in implementation file to categorize methods into functional groupings and protocol implementations.
 **For example:**
 `#pragma mark - Pool delegate methods`
-2. There should be two newlines before and after pragma marks.
+2. There should be one newline before and after pragma marks.

 ### 3.2.Comments